Tearran/ITW_TCG/README.md

 - Removed by an Event.
 - Removed by another card effect.

-Flora Cards may provide passive abilities, protection, ecological support, or other gameplay effects.
+Flora Cards may provide passive effects, protection, ecological support, or other gameplay effects.

+Flora Cards remain in play until:

+- Defeated during a Challenge.
+- Removed by an Event.
+- Removed by another card effect.

 ---